 On Oct.
-14, MacLean and SAFE worked with Assemblymember Marc Berman to pass Assembly Bill 521.
+14, SAFE Legislative Affairs Director Susie MacLean worked with Assemblymember Marc Berman to pass Assembly Bill 521.
 The bill’s purpose was to fund the University of California, Davis Firearm Research Violence Center.

 MacLean is currently working with Sen. Dianne Feinstein’s chief of staff to pass further legislation.
 Many politicians working in Sacramento are grateful that doctors are backing their legislation.

 “In the Capitol right now, people aren’t trusting the messengers, but they still trust doctors,” MacLean said.